volca-io/docs/docs/project-setup/03-configure-aws.md

 ```

 `AWS_PROFILE` determines which credentials from the `~/.aws/credentials` file that will be used to call AWS.
 You can either set it explicitly in each command that calls AWS or set a default `AWS_PROFILE` environment variable in your environment.

-In the next section we will go over how to configure Stripe in order to collect payments from your customers.